 Our Beyond Next Dor program is for current 11th and 12th grade students.
-Students meet monthly at the homes of either Rabbi Boxman or Rabbi Paley for dinner and thoughtful, Jewish based discussions about hot topics, text and teen issues.
+Students meet monthly on Sundays at noon for Jewish based discussions about hot topics, text and teen issues.

 Temple Shalom Midweek Hebrew offers two options of time and location:

 - Wednesday: Temple Shalom, 6930 Alpha Rd, Dallas, 75240

 - 2019-2020 year, Tuesday: St. Andrew United Methodist Church, 5801 W. Plano Pkwy, Plano 75093